 Dating back to the 17th century, St Paul's Cathedral is one of the renowned places to visit in London.
 There are prayer services held every day and on some specific hours as per the guidelines decided by the Bishop of London.
 You can walk over the Millennium Bridge to reach the cathedral.
 You can visit during the day or during the night.
 At night both the bridge and the cathedral are illuminated magnificently.

 Both the exterior and interiors of the cathedral are exemplary with exquisite carvings and designs.
 The artistry is the brainchild of Christopher Wren.
-Inspired by Michelangelo’s dome of St Peter’s Basilica, he designed the beautiful dome of the cathedral.
-You must enter the wonderful cathedral to immerse into its pristine beauty and charm.
+Inspired by Michelangelo's dome of St Peter's Basilica, he designed the beautiful dome of the cathedral.
+You must enter the wonderful cathedral to immerse in its pristine beauty and charm.

 Key Attraction 7: The National History Museum

 The Natural History Museum of London is one of the prominent museums in the city of London.
 It was earlier known as the British Museum (Natural History).
 The museum hosts about 80 collections of scientific specimens of plants and animals.
 The specimens represent history for 4.5 billion years.
 The collections inside the museum are spread across different branches

 The museum is divided into four major zones – Blue, Green, Red, and Orange.
 It is famous in the world for its exclusive models of dinosaurs in its gallery.
 It also hosts whales and other big mammals within the family of animals.
 The fossils and the history behind human evolution are wonderfully depicted on the walls of the museum.
 The artistic decors on the walls and the ceilings of the museum are worth millions of praise and appreciation.
 To know more about the Museum click here